Gillenia trifoliatus (bowman’s root) provides interest in every season.

-The species puts on a great display of showy, 5-petaled star-like flowers in spring-to-early summer.
-Flowers fade as the heat of summer comes, leaving beautiful red-colored calyces through late summer into fall.
-As the cooler weather of fall approaches, the leaves of P. trifoliatus begin to take on spectacular yellow-golden tones set against dark red-to-brown stems.
+Bowman’s root is a native plant to eastern North America from Ontario south to Georgia, east of the Mississippi River.
+It puts on a great display of showy, 5-petaled star-like flowers in spring-to-early summer.
+Flowers fade as the heat of summer comes on.
+As the cooler weather of fall approaches, the leaves of G. trifoliatus (formerly Porteranthus trifoliatus) begin to take on spectacular yellow-golden tones set against dark red-to-brown stems.
 Over winter textural interest is maintained by the upright, wire-like brown stems and remnants of leaves.

 |Full Sun to Part Shade

 |Season(s) of interest

 |Height and Spread

 |2-4ft x 1.5-3ft (60-120cm x 45-90cm)

 |Native to US Midwest.
-Also known as Gillenia trifoliata.
+Also known as Porteranthus trifoliata.

 |Location in Lurie Garden

-|East Dark Plate, Southwest Dark Plate
+|East Dark Plate, Southwest Dark Plate, Extrusion Plaza